anoduck/flux433/README.md

 ## Intro

 This project began life as [rtl433_influx](https://github.com/azrdev/rtl433_influx), was upgraded from InfluxDB v1.x to Influxdb v2.x.
 If I had known what a pain it would be to make this jump in versions, I never wouild have done it.
-But, being the INTP, I couldn't stop until it was working.
-It generates a ridiculously absurd amount of output in it's current form, that will be changed in the next push or so with the integration of logging and log levels.
+But, being me, I couldn't stop until it was working.

 The purpose of this project is the creation of a repository of decoded rtl_433 captures, documenting when they were captured, how many times they were seen, and provide a means to catalog unidentified captures for further analysis.

-The next release will probably move the project more towards running as a system service in the background, importing json files exported from rtl_433 in `/var/lib/flux433`, and removing those files once successfully processed into influxdb.
 Another planned feature is a continual query that will work towards removal of duplicate entries, while increasing the count of how many times the capture was seen.

 ## Install